BigNerd95/bcmImageEditor/README.md

-# bcmImageTool
+# bcmImageEditor
-Broadcom Image Builder tool
+Broadcom Image Editor tool

 With this tool you can edit official firmwares of some modem router vendors like D-Link.
 This tool can change the kernel and the file system of an official firmware.